 Pick the band that works best for you based upon your needs and capabilities.
 And not every band on the list will work for your situation.
 Some, such as the loop bands need a pole to utilize certain exercises.

 Best resistance bands

-My personal favorite is Stretchcordz that comes with handles.
-They’re easy to use and pack for trips, and I can do dozens of different workouts for my arms with them.
+Our favorite is Stretchcordz that comes with handles.
+They’re easy to use and pack for trips, and you can do dozens of different workouts for your arms with them.

 StretchCordz with Paddles